proofofexistence/proofofexistence/README.md

 When prompted, enter these:

-* xpriv - private HD key
+* hdPrivateKey - private HD key
-* xpub - public HD key
 * file - the `tool/data-DD-MM-YYYY.txt` file generated in step 1
 * address - bitcoin address where you want to send funds to